Nationals Park: Non-baseball events

 Nationals Park has hosted several non-baseball events, such as concerts and business meetings.

 Hockey

 On January 1, 2015, the National Hockey League held its "Winter Classic" – the New Year's Day traditional outdoor game – at Nationals Park.
 A hockey rink was constructed on the field where the home team Washington Capitals hosted the Chicago Blackhawks.
 The Capitals scored the game-winning goal with 13 seconds left in the 3rd period, defeating the Blackhawks, 3–2.

 Concerts

-Performers who have held concerts at Nationals Park include Billy Joel, Taylor Swift, Shakira, Lady Gaga, and Paul McCartney, and Stray Kids, among others.
+Performers who have held concerts at Nationals Park include Billy Joel, Taylor Swift, Shakira, Lady Gaga, and Bruce Springsteen, and Stray Kids, among others.